QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Teichmüller theory and its connection to symbols

-The main idea of such a construction by Kashaev in \cite{1997q.alg.....5021K, *Kashaev:2000ku} follows from expressing the Fock variables in terms of canonical variables $p,q$ that satisfy the usual commutation relation $[q,p] = 1 $.
+The main idea of such a construction by Kashaev in \cite{1997q.alg.....5021K, *Kashaev:2000ku} follows from expressing the Fock variables in terms of canonical variables $p,q$ that satisfy the commutation relation $[q,p] = 1 $ in the convention used here.

 This relation with canonical variables is constructed as follows.
 For every triangle $\Delta$ in the triangulation, Kashaev assigns a canonical pair $q_\Delta, p_\Delta$.
 To connect them with the edge lengths, an extra structure is needed on the triangle.
 One particular vertex is singled out, and we will mark the vertex with a star, and this is called a decorated triangle.
-We label the edges of the decorated triangle $l_1, l_2, l_3$ with a particular anti-clockwise order as shown in Fig.~\ref{decoratedtriangle}.
+We label the edges of the decorated triangle $l_1, l_2, l_3$ with a particular counter-clockwise order as shown in Fig.~\ref{decoratedtriangle}.

 Then \be (q_\Delta, p_\Delta) = (l_3 - l_2, l_1 - l_2)~. \ee There are $3M$ edges in the triangulation, but we have introduced $4M$ variables for $2M$ triangles, more than the original set.
-For that matter, there is a set of constraints \cite{1997q.alg.....5021K, Teschner:2005bz}.
+To account for this redundancy, there is a set of constraints \cite{1997q.alg.....5021K, Teschner:2005bz}.

 The crossing relation can now be translated to a transformation $T_{vw}$ in the Kashaev variables.
-It is given by \bea &(U_v, V_v) \to (U_vU_w, U_v V_w + V_v)~, \nonumber \\ &(U_w, V_w) \to (U_w V_v(U_v V_w + V_v)^{-1}, V_w(U_v V_w + V_v)^{-1})))~, \eea where $v,w$ label the decorated triangles, and they are sharing an edge to be transformed into the crossed triangulation.
+It is given by \bea &(U_v, V_v) \to (U_vU_w, U_v V_w + V_v)~, \nonumber \\ &(U_w, V_w) \to (U_w V_v(U_v V_w + V_v)^{-1}, V_w(U_v V_w + V_v)^{-1})~, \eea where $v,w$ label the decorated triangles, and they are sharing an edge to be transformed into the crossed triangulation.
 In addition, the variables in capitals are related to the Kashaev canonical variables in each triangle via \be U_{v,w} = \exp(q_{v,w})~, \qquad V_{v,w} = \exp(p_{v,w})~. \ee The above crossing relation is depicted in Fig.~\ref{decoratedcrossing}, with the decorations shown explicitly.